 Peonies, Nielle, Achillea, and Orlaya Grandiflora

-Protea, Dahlias, Juliette Roses, Ranunculus, Smoke Tree Foliage, and Dusty Miller
+Protea, Dahlias, Juliet Roses, Ranunculus, Smoke Tree Foliage, and Dusty Miller

 Parrot Tulips, Garden Roses, Ranunculus, Poppies, and Tweedia